-OK, so we have a sports bar so far.
-Big deal - they're pretty much a dime a dozen these days.
-So what's going to be the differentiator?
-The food of course.
-And here is where Funky Baja's really scores points with the RJG.
-To me there are three kinds of taco shops: 1) Fast food ground beef crunchy style; 2) Street tacos / taquerias; and 3) The high end, high quality ingredient taco.
+Food: To us, there are three kinds of taco shops: 1) Fast food ground beef crunchy style; 2) Street tacos / taquerias; and 3) The high end, high quality ingredient taco.
 3) is really an extension of 2).
 Honestly, I love all 3 types.
 So in that third category, we have a very fast growing cottage industry - especially here in DFW.
 Fuzzy's has become the standard bearer, while others such as Torchy's and Yucatan Taco Stand established themselves as a higher end alternative.
-I'd say Funky Baja's has the higher quality taco of Yucatan (though slightly less priced), with more of a Fuzzy's atmosphere mixed with a traditional bar.
-To date I've tried the Fishman taco (beer battered), the El Santo (chipotle chicken) and the Blue Demon (spicy pork adobada).
+I'd say Funky Baja's has the higher quality taco of a Torchy's (though slightly less priced), with more of a Fuzzy's atmosphere, mixed with a traditional bar.
+In our initial review, we spoke about the Fishman taco (beer battered), the El Santo (chipotle chicken) and the Blue Demon (spicy pork adobada).
 Both the fish and especially the chicken were outstanding, whereas the pork was a bit fatty and tough (sigh).
 It wasn't perfect, but most restaurants have specialties I fall for.
-I can't wait to try the many others they have to offer to go with the fish and chicken above.
-While the tacos don't really need the extra flavor, I do wish they provided a really hot habanero sauce like Fuzzy's and Yucatan have (they do, however, provide El Yucateco, if so desired).
+Over the years, we tried just about every taco, with Pirata Morgan (steak, bacon, queso fresco) adding to our list of favorites.
+While the tacos don't really need the extra flavor, I do wish they provided their own really hot habanero sauce like Fuzzy's and Yucatan have (they do, however, provide El Yucateco, if so desired).
 We also moved to other aspects of the menu, and lately the cheeseburger is satisfying us.
 And if you get their delicious chips and salsa, you have a full meal right there.